15110-20 Northwest Freeway

 This office building and headquarters for BPM Microsystems (this is also probably their manufacturing facility as well) dates back 1981 and was a building for a bank (Sterling, later Comerica) in the 2000s and 2010s.

 Originally a Holiday Inn from the early 1980s until sometime around the early-to-mid-2000s, my 2002 directory (of Holiday Inn) says that this had 193 rooms across three floors with exterior corridors [this right here would mean that they couldn't be a Holiday Inn after 2007 without a major re-do as the new rules required interior corridors], free parking [yes, this was listed as a feature despite being nowhere near any areas of town where parking is at a premium], a restaurant with room service, a sports bar (with complementary hors d'oeuvres), a coin laundry, and a meeting room for up to 200.
-The transition to "Hotel Preet" (it was "Houston Northwest Inn" as of 2008) laid waste to a lot of the nicer features of the Holiday Inn, with the pool closing after 2009.
+Its last decade as "Hotel Preet" laid waste to much of Holiday Inn's nicer features (I'm not sure when the transition points were--it was "Houston Northwest Inn" as of 2008) laid waste to a lot of the nicer features of the Holiday Inn, with the pool closing after 2009.
+In the early 2020s (possibly 2020 itself) it closed for good.

 Lone Star College - North Fairbanks Center / 14955 Northwest Fwy.